 In the ‘F or S’ type of mode of operation, the former will operate the account as long as he is alive.
 When he expires, the Survivor becomes active and continues using the account.

-Account open in the name of the father and the son.
+Account open in the names of the father and the son.
 Father is the primary account holder- Former will continue operating the account.
-When he expires, the son who is a secondary account holder will continue using the account.
+When he expires, the son, who is a secondary account holder, will continue using the account.

 Anyone or Survivor

 This one is somewhat similar to ‘E or S’.
-In ‘E or S’ there are only two-person involved.
-Whereas in the Anyone or Survivorship account, there can be more than two-person.
+In ‘E or S’ there are only two people involved.
+Whereas in the Anyone or Survivorship account, there can be more than two people.

 Jointly or Survivor

 If any of the account operators/holders dies, the account will be operated together by the remaining operators with the survivorship clause in place.

 The Latter or Survivorship clause works just opposite the Former or Survivorship clause.
 Here, the latter operates the account as long as he is alive.
 The other party will be entitled to the rights only when the latter expires.